아니다. 자유를 찾는데 유순함만으로 가능할까.

 Will Ubuntu Edge commit to using only free software?

-With $32 million to spend, will Canonical and Ubuntu commit to software freedom as the foundational design principle?
+to spend, will Canonical and Ubuntu commit to software freedom as the

 Will Ubuntu Edge commit to using only free software?
 If the project succeeds and has $32 million available to spend, this is surely possible, but there is no indication in any of the promotional materials that this is part of the plan.